dotnet/runtime/docs/workflow/using-dotnet-cli.md

     <your-repo-root>\artifacts\packages\<configuration>\Shipping\
 ```

 If you don't have this folder, you may have built binaries but not packages.
-Try building from the root with a command like `build.cmd clr+libs+host+packs -rc release`.
+Try building from the root with a command like `build.cmd clr+libs+host+packs -c release`.

 2. Acquired the latest nightly .NET SDK from [here](https://github.com/dotnet/installer) and added its root folder to your [path](requirements/windows-requirements.md#adding-to-the-default-path-variable)